mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/07-interfaces-and-type-aliases/index.md

 //      ^?
 // tells TS that `exampleProperty` exists interface Window {
-  exampleProperty: number;
+  exampleProperty: number
 }
 ```

 What we've done here is _augment_ an existing `Window` interface
 that TypeScript has set up for us behind the scenes.

 ## Choosing which to use

 In many situations, either a `type` alias or an `interface` would be
 perfectly fine, however...

 1. **If you need to define something other than an object type** (e.g., use of the `|` union type operator), you must use a type alias
 1. If you need to define a type **to use with the `implements` heritage term**, it's best to use an interface
 1. If you need to **allow consumers of your types to _augment_ them**, you must use an interface.